Kloudless/file-picker/README.md

 3. Add your web app's domain to your Kloudless App's list of `Trusted Domains` on the
    [App Details Page](https://developers.kloudless.com/applications/*/details#trusted-domains).
-   This allows the hosted file picker to receive access tokens to the Kloudless API.
+   This allows the hosted File Picker to receive access tokens to the Kloudless API.

 4. Include `dist/loader/loader.min.js` in your pages that will launch